|INTERGLAD is the International Glass Database System developed and first

 2) Analysis of searched-for glass data,

-3) Prediction of properties and the design of glass composition (composition optimization), and
+3) Prediction of properties and the glass designing (composition optimization),

 4) Registration of user data and its utilization.